whatwedo/CrudBundle/docs/README.md

 Use your existing `User.php` entity or create a new one with `php bin/console make:entity`.

-Every CRUD managed entity needs to have a `__toString` method.
+Every CRUD managed entity should have a `__toString` method.
 Don't forget to create a migration or update your database according to the new entities.
 The crud bundle itself will create two tables for you: `whatwedo_search_index` and `whatwedo_table_filter`.

 ### Create a definition